What Is a Shared Inbox? The Complete Guide for Teams in 2026

 Shared inbox vs. distribution list: what is the difference?

-Many teams confuse shared inboxes with distribution lists, but they work very differently.
-A distribution list (like a Google Group set to forward) simply sends a copy of every email to each team member's personal inbox.
-Everyone gets the same message, but there is no shared workspace.
-There is no way to see who replied, who is working on it, or whether the issue has been resolved.
-A shared inbox keeps the entire conversation in one place.
-The team works from the same thread, sees replies in real time, and manages conversations collectively.
-Assignment, tracking, and collaboration all happen in one unified workspace.
-Think of it this way: a distribution list is like photocopying a letter and handing it to five people.
-A shared inbox is like putting that letter on a shared desk where the team can see who picks it up and what happens next.
+A distribution list (like a Google Group set to forward) sends a copy of every email to each person's inbox, with no shared workspace and no way to see who replied or whether the issue is resolved.
+A shared inbox keeps the whole conversation in one place the team works from together, with assignment, status, and collaboration built in.
+Think of a distribution list as photocopying a letter and handing it to five people, and a shared inbox as putting that letter on a shared desk where everyone sees who picks it up and what happens next.
+We cover the full comparison, including how a shared mailbox fits in, in our distribution list vs shared mailbox guide.

 How does a shared inbox work?